wolframkriesing/site-stitcher/content/blog-posts/2020/06/26-why-move-to-codeberg.md

 But when [github was sold to Microsoft](https://github.blog/2018-10-26-github-and-microsoft/) some people had [7.5 billion good reasons](https://news.microsoft.com/announcement/microsoft-acquires-github/), which I helped them to have.
 I have been part of the community building it and contributing to it in my spare time.
 I spent hours and hours on github.
 Is this worth a share?
-Or is free hosting enough?

 ## Support Codeberg
 What if I invested this time in the community, into real open source, into projects that are made